Control Panel (Windows): Overview

-In Windows XP, the Control Panel home screen was changed to present a categorized navigation structure reminiscent of navigating a web page.
-Users can switch between this Category View and the grid-based Classic View through an option that appears on either the left side or top of the window.
-In Windows Vista and Windows 7, additional layers of navigation were introduced, and the Control Panel window itself became the main interface for editing settings, as opposed to launching separate dialogs.

-Many of the individual Control Panel applets can be accessed in other ways.
+Starting with Windows Me, the Control Panel home screen was changed to present a categorized navigation structure reminiscent of navigating a web page.
+Users can still switch back to the grid-based Classic View and the category view via a link on the Web view panel on the left-hand side or on a drop-down menu on the top-right corner of the window.
+In Windows Vista onwards, additional layers of navigation were introduced, and the Control Panel window itself became the main interface for editing settings as opposed to just launching separate dialogs.
+Many of the individual Control Panel applets can also be accessed in other ways.
 For instance, Display Properties can be accessed by right-clicking on an empty area of the desktop and choosing Properties.
 The Control Panel can be accessed from a command prompt by typing control; optional parameters are available to open specific control panels.

-On Windows 10, Control Panel is deprecated in favor of Settings app, which was originally introduced on Windows 8 as "PC settings" to provide a touchscreen-optimized settings area using its Metro-style app platform.
+On Windows 10, Control Panel is deprecated in favor of Settings app, which was originally introduced on Windows 8 as "PC Settings" to provide a touchscreen-optimized settings area using its Metro-style app platform.
 Some functions, particularly the ability to add and remove user accounts, were moved exclusively to this app on Windows 8 and cannot be performed from Control Panel.

-As of the October 2020 update to Windows 10, opening up the System applet in Control Panel will now redirect users to the About section of the Windows 10 Settings application.
-The page for the applet in Control Panel still exists even in current versions of Windows 10, however Microsoft is actively trying to block shortcuts and third party applications that could have been used to get into the old System page, which could potentially lead to a permanent removal of said page from Control Panel in future versions of Windows.
+Beginning with the October 2020 update of Windows 10, the System applet in Control Panel now redirects to the About section of the Settings app.
+The page for the applet in Control Panel still exists even in current versions of Windows 10 and can still be accessed via workarounds, however Microsoft is actively trying to block various shortcuts and third-party apps that can access the aforementioned page, which could potentially lead to a permanent removal of said page from Control Panel in future versions of Windows.